 - Log in to your MyHumana member account at Humana.com.

-- Navigate to the “Billing” or “Payment” section in your dashboard.
+- Navigate to the “Billing” or “Payment” section in your account dashboard.

 - Remove your current credit card from the autopay setup.